Protect Assets from Medicaid Recovery

 The Medicaid Estate Recovery program allows Medicaid to be reimbursed for costs that include the costs of staying in a nursing home or other long-term care facility, home and community-based services, medical services received through a hospital when the person is a long-term care patient and prescription drug services for long-term care recipients.

-When the recipient passes away, Medicaid is allowed to pursue assets from the estate.
 That often varies by state, but for the most part it means any assets that would be subject to the probate process after the recipient passes.
 That may include bank accounts, real estate, vehicles, or other real property.

-In some states, recovery may be made from assets that are not subject to probate: jointly owned bank accounts between spouses, payable on death bank accounts, real estate owned in joint tenancy with right of survivorship, living trusts and any assets a Medicaid recipient has an interest in.
+In some states, recovery may be made from assets that are subject to probate: jointly owned bank accounts between spouses, payable on death bank accounts, real estate owned in joint tenancy with right of survivorship, living trusts and any assets a Medicaid recipient has an interest in.

 An estate planning attorney will know what assets Medicaid can use for recovery and how to protect the family from being financially devastated.